hazae41/saumon/README.md

 ### Files

-The preprocessor will only transform files with `.macro.*` extensions
+The compiler will only transform files with `.macro.*` extensions

 ### Definition